okyeron/norns-linux-bits/README.md

 # compile instructions for norns on raspberry pi with 4.14.y-rt

+Starting from a fresh copy of Stretch

 ```
+cd ~
 git clone --depth 1 --branch rpi-4.14.y-rt https://github.com/raspberrypi/linux
 cd linux
 ```